SgtGigdi/VRCHAT-IPPULLER/README.md

 More languages soon to come

 Join discord to start pulling.
-*NOT FINISHED BUT WILL BE RELEASED SOON* https://discord.gg/7cyrKZcj8W
+*NOT FINISHED BUT The Beta Build Is Out Now.*
+Join discord for help + tutorial and more https://discord.gg/7cyrKZcj8W